Rouzax/Optimize-PptImages/README.md

 - Close PowerPoint before running the script
 - Ensure the file isn't open in another program
 - Check file permissions

+### "Output file is in use"

+The script checks if output files are accessible before processing.
+If the optimized PPTX or CSV report file is locked by another application (e.g., PowerPoint or Excel), the script will either fail early or preserve temporary files that you can manually copy.

+**Solution:**
+- Close the output file if it's open
+- Check the console output for temporary file locations

 ### "Optimized file is corrupt"